-During the COVID-19 emergency closure we witnessed the value of distance learning approaches as an interim measure when the physical environment was not an option, but it has enormous potential to enhance traditional methods of teaching and learning on an ongoing basis, if supported sufficiently at system level.
+The overall aim of digital technology in education should be to ensure that ICT becomes an integral part of the teaching and learning process in every classroom of every school, embedded across every area of the curriculum to enable teachers and students to engage in distance learning methodologies if and when they are deemed necessary.
+During the emergency closure we witnessed the value of distance learning approaches as an interim measure when the physical environment was not an option, but it has enormous potential to enhance traditional methods of teaching and learning on an ongoing basis, if supported sufficiently at system level.
 Recent months propelled schools into survival mode, using any resources to hand to minimise detrimental impacts of a sustained absence of routine schooling.
 Continuity of learning during this time cannot be characterised as online learning or teaching, but rather a reactive form of emergency remote education.
-While most schools will have had some degree of experience with digital learning tools prior to COVID-19, the experiences of learners and parents varied considerably.
+While most schools will have had some degree of experience with digital learning tools prior to Covid-19, the experiences of learners and parents varied considerably.

 Teachers are on a steep learning curve, being forced to think in different ways, to solve problems together, to collaborate and to communicate in different ways, to educate and be educated in a different way.
 This is an opportunity for children to develop independent working and thinking skills, it is an opportunity for them to spend time with their families and to develop new interests.
-Findings from the Maynooth University COVID-19 Practice in Primary Schools in Ireland Report 2020, reinforce the importance of the role that schools play and emphasise that any amount of technology cannot replace, the social aspect of schooling, the relational aspect of learning of feedback and of being part of a community.
+Findings from the Maynooth University Covid-19 Practice in Primary Schools in Ireland Report 2020, reinforce the importance of the role that schools play and emphasise that any amount of technology cannot replace, the social aspect of schooling, the relational aspect of learning of feedback and of being part of a community.

 Given the experience of the imposed closure, there will be an expectation on schools to demonstrate preparedness for continuity of learning that may not have been feasible during the months of March to June.
-Important lessons can be gleaned from the COVID-19 crisis.
+Important lessons can be gleaned from the Covid-19 crisis.
 Expectations placed on school communities in the public lockdown affected the nature, extent, and quality of preparation for distance learning.

-Post-COVID-19, schools will see a greater emphasis on digital integration as central to school planning.
-The impact of COVID-19 has redefined how various areas of society operate and served to emphasise the need to prepare our school-going population for a digital world.
-In this context, the provision of more online education and creative use of ICT merits extensive consideration.
-Digital education must be a major component of Initial Teacher Education followed by a clear focus on continued professional development for all teachers in the field of ICT.
-Tondeur et al. (2012) expressed their view that teacher training institutions should be acting as agents of change, and in the New Media Horizon Report for Schools, Johnson et al. (2014) suggested that "integrating ICT into teacher education and low digital competence" were solvable challenges (p.
-24).
-That digital learning should permeate teacher education at all levels was stressed yet details on how this could be achieved were vague.
-Subsequently, the Digital Strategy for Schools acknowledged the potential of teacher training institutions to help effect change, with one primary objective within this document being to "ensure that ICT is embedded in the planning, design and delivery of all teacher education courses" (Butler et al., 2015).
+Post-Covid-19, schools will see a greater emphasis on digital integration as central to school planning.
+The impact of Covid-19 has redefined how various areas of society operate and served to emphasise the need to prepare our school-going population for a digital world.
+In this context, the provision of more online teaching and creative use of ICT merits extensive consideration.
+Digital education must be a major component of Initial Teacher Education with a clear focus on Continued Professional Development for all teachers in the field of ICT.
+Effective online teaching demands a different skillset than face-to-face teaching and is more than transposing written tasks to online exercises or PowerPoint slides.

-What online teaching and learning means in the context of primary education also needs more debate and discussion.
 To empower teachers to embrace digital technology skills and cultivate a learning environment where children can flourish as 'digital natives', robust strategies must be put in place to remove inequity within our society and to ensure every educator and member of the school-going population has access to learning and teaching materials.
-Schools also require dependable support in the maintenance of technology, one shortcoming that was highlighted in the Digital Strategy for Schools document (DES 2015) where "the challenge of attaining reliable and timely technical support" (p.
-43).